FAQ

 - How to handle multi-camera deployments?

-- Can I describe plant or fungus observations using camtrap-dp?
+- Can I describe plant or fungus observations using Camtrap DP?

 - How to include measurements in a data package?